agawrysiuk/react-learning/README.md

         - Regular Links, e.g. `<Link to={'/posts/' + post.id} key={post.id}>`
         - Pushing the new link `this.props.history.push('/' + id);`
     - Routing-Related Props with `history`, `location`, and `match` objects
+        - Only the components that are loaded from the `Route` have access to these props by default
-        - Passing these props to the lower components with `{...props`, explicitly targetting certain routes, or wrapping child components with `withRouter` component from `react-router-dom`
+        - Passing these props to the lower components with `{...props`, explicitly targeting certain routes
+        - Using a wrapper to the stateless components called `withRouter` from `react-router-dom` to gain access to these props for components that are not loaded from the `Route` object and are deep down the component hierarchy
     - Paths: Absolute (default) vs Relative (links that append your current path:
     `<Link to={{pathname: this.props.match.url + '/new-post'}}>...`)
     - Nested Routes